flynn/flynn/demo/README.md

 ### Cluster Setup

-Check out this repo, and boot up the VM using Vagrant:
+Checkout this repo, and boot up the VM using Vagrant:

 ```text
 git clone https://github.com/flynn/flynn